lguez/NetCDF95/docs/installation.md

 ## Troubleshooting

-If your installation of NetCDF or NetCDF-Fortran is in a non-standard location, and CMake does not find it, then re-run cmake setting the variable `CMAKE_PREFIX_PATH` to the directory containing it.
+- If your installation of NetCDF or NetCDF-Fortran is in a non-standard location, and CMake does not find it, then re-run cmake setting the variable `CMAKE_PREFIX_PATH` to the directory containing it.
 CMake will then search `${CMAKE_PREFIX_PATH}/lib`, `${CMAKE_PREFIX_PATH}/include`, etc. For example:

 		cmake . -DCMAKE_PREFIX_PATH:PATH=/path/to/my/favorite/installation

+- If you have several Fortran compilers on your machine, it is possible that CMake does not choose the one you want.
+Note that when you run cmake, it prints a line telling which compiler it is going to use.
+For example :

+		-- The Fortran compiler identification is GNU 6.5.0

+	So if you want another one, remove everything in the build directory and run cmake again setting the variable FC to the compiler you want.
+For example:

+		rm -r * # in the build directory!
+		FC=ifort cmake .. -DCMAKE_INSTALL_PREFIX=~/.local

 [^1]: On Mac OS, after downloading the application from the CMake web
     site, run it, then click on "How to Install For Command Line Use"